SmallTech Consulting Core Team

 |Shalini Venkatesh, Ph.D.||Patents, Optics/Photonics, Physics, Biomedical|

 Dr. Leslie Field is the Founder and Managing Member of SmallTech Consulting, LLC and the Founder and CEO of MEMS Insight, Inc. She also serves as a Consulting Professor in Electrical Engineering at Stanford University.
 Leslie has a background in Electrical Engineering, Chemical Engineering, corporate R&D, and consulting.
 Dr. Field, through her consulting companies, has provided consulting services to a broad spectrum of companies for technical and strategic projects since 2002.
 Previously, Dr. Field worked in MEMS R&D at Hewlett-Packard Laboratories/Agilent Laboratories and while there, played a key role in starting HP Labs' Micromechanics group and worked on a variety of MEMS projects and devices.
 Farther back, Leslie's work at Chevron Research Company resulted in improved commercial refining methods for various petroleum-based products.
 Dr. Field has served on conference technical program committees and as a scientific reviewer for NIH.
-She is an inventor on thirty-seven patents and an author on fourteen technical publications.
+She is an inventor of forty-five issued US patents, sixteen patent applications, and an author of nineteen technical publications.
 Dr. Field earned PhD and MS degrees in Electrical Engineering from UC Berkeley's Sensor & Actuator Center, and MS and BS degrees in Chemical Engineering from MIT.

 Dr. Mateusz Bryning is a physicist specializing in emerging technologies in nanotechnology, complex fluids, and advanced materials fields.
 Expertise in electronic displays, carbon nanotubes, micro- and nano-fabrication, as well as high-tech startup company management, Dr. Bryning is an entrepreneur with ten years of experience in discovering, developing and transferring new materials technology into application.